SuryaR08/EcoVision/README.md

 5. Run this `%cd yolov5
 %pip install -qr requirements.txt`
 4. Then start training using this command `!python train.py --img 416 --batch 16 --epochs 150 --data {dataset.location}/data.yaml --weights yolov5s.pt --cache` specify the path of the data correctly.
 You can change the batch and epoch as of your need and accuracy.
 5. Download the trained weights 'best.pt' from `runs/train/exp` to your device.
-You can use use our already pre trained weights that provided here.
+You can use use our already pre trained weights from the following drive link.

 # Deploy on your system